ymdatta/DollarBot/README.md

   Added pie charts, bar graphs with and without budget lines for the user to have a look at the spending history in a better manner
   Added bar graph in the /history command to see spending across different categories User can see the daily and monthly expenses for spending history

+- Deployment on GCP (the bot is now available, and can be used on any device by searching for @testforbudgetmanagerbot on Telegram)

 ## What more can be done?
 Please refer to the issue list available [here](https://github.com/prithvish-doshi-17/MyDollarBot-BOTGo/issues) to see what more can be done to make MyDollarBot better.
 Please refer to the MyDollarBot project present [here](https://github.com/prithvish-doshi-17/MyDollarBot-BOTGo/projects) to have a look at the tasks to be done, tasks currently in progress and tasks already done.